okaanyildiz/react-tailwind-github-finder-app/README.md

 2) We’re going to change the fetchUsers() as searchUsers().
 3) The searchUsers(text) will take the “text” as an argument, which is typed in the input.
 3) Under the setLoading(), add the search parameters within the “params” object const.
-4) Github wants the “user search” with the “q” parameter.
+4) Github expects the “user search” with the “q” parameter.
 So the “q” parameter will be the text.

 ```
 const params = new URLSearchParams({